 Medicated foods will protect your filter, but when using a medicated food, it is critical that the betta fish are accustomed to eating this same exact food without the medications.
 Medicated food only works 50% of the time if the betta fish consumes a particular amount of food.
 In general the medicated foods are formulated for a fish that is eating 2-3% of it’s body weight in food each day.
 Betta fish do not eat enough food to use this method efficiently as the only treatment method!

-Treatment Guidelines: If you suspect an internal parasite – high heat is very beneficial.
+Treatment Guidelines: If you suspect an internal parasite – high heat is very beneficial for bettas.
 The parasites don’t like it and some are actually killed by it.
 In addition, the betta fish’s immune system is boosted at higher temps.
-95-96 F is the most effective heat range.
+84-89 F is the most effective heat range.
 Most tropical fish can easily handle this and most people do not understand if the tank is well aerated and the temperature is raised gradually over a 24 hr period it works very well.
 If you are in doubt, simply carefully monitor them while raising the temperature.

-Always choose a medicated food for an internal problem if you can find one with the proper medication and the betta fish is eating well.
+Always choose a medicated food as it is a prety sure bet it will work for an internal problem if you can find one with the proper medication and the betta fish is eating well.
 It is more effective, less harmful to the environment, saves the bio filter and is a less expensive way to treat.
 You can make your own medicated foods by combining the food and medication with gelatin to hold it together.
 Just soaking a dry food in medication is not very effective.
 The medication dissolves or disappears into the tanks water within seconds and the dose cannot be controlled.

 Expired medications: Most medications will retain over 90% of their effectiveness well past their expiration date.
 The dates mandated by the government are more than just a little conservative and are borderline crazy.
 There are a couple, like Trichlorfon (dylox) and Oxytetracycline Hydrochloride that can become toxic when they get too old, but even they are probably good for well over a year past the expiration date.
 Keep them cool and dry for maximum shelf life and effectiveness.
 Do not freeze.